 You might have chemotherapy if your cancer is:

 - stage 1c or above

-- for an earlier stage cancer that is high grade
+- at an earlier stage (1a or 1b), but is high grade

-- for ovarian cancer that has come back after you were first treated (recurrence)
+- has come back after you were first treated (recurrence)

 You usually have chemotherapy once every 3 weeks.
 You usually have the chemotherapy drugs on day 1 followed by a rest period to allow you to recover from side effects.